 There is a right of appeal to the Secretary of State against the council's refusal of planning permission or related consent or against any conditions imposed where permission is granted.

-Most appeals relating to planning applications must be made to the Planning Inspectorate within 6 months of the date of the decision.
-The time period is shorter for householder and minor commercial development appeals (12 weeks) and advertisement appeals (8 weeks).
+Most appeals relating to planning applications must be made to the Planning Inspectorate within six months of the date of the decision.
+The time period is shorter for householder and minor commercial development appeals (12 weeks) and advertisement appeals (eight weeks).

 For advice on making an appeal, please see GOV.UK.

 To track the status of a current planning appeal, visit GOV.UK.

 For a list of our historic appeals, please search our online database.